Red Velvet Bars (Small Batch)

 I know, I know.
 You’re tired of seeing red and pink, and everything that could be turned into red velvet has been turned into red velvet.

 What if I told you I made a red velvet recipe that appeals to laziness?
-What if you wanted to decorate cookies but don’t have the time nor energy to cut out shapes like my Red Velvet Sugar Cookie Cut Out recipe?
+What if you wanted to decorate cookies but don’t have the time nor energy to cut out shapes like my Red Velvet Sugar Cookies?

-That’s why I made these small batch Red Velvet Sugar Cookie Bars, which are made in a loaf pan for minimal leftovers.
+That’s why I made these Red Velvet Bars, which are made in a loaf pan for minimal leftovers.
 Depending on how you cut them, you can have anywhere from 3 – 8 bars.

 On top I frosted them with a small batch cream cheese frosting then decorated with cute Valentine’s Day sprinkles (although you can use any kind all year round).